3026.005 ATRQ – Corrosion Performance Design Guide for Additively Manufactured Ni-base Alloy 625

 Problem

-Unexpected corrosion performance of alloys for additive manufacturing (AM) results from the unique processing conditions such as rapid solidification, complex thermal cycles, and rough surface finish.
-The range of potential post processing steps further complicates the problem, and the institutional and documented knowledge of corrosion in castings, forgings, welds, and powder metallurgy products is not directly applicable to AM.
-The lack of authoritative localized saltwater corrosion performance data for AM alloy 625 constrains adoption of AM and ultimately limits operational readiness because corrosion cannot be effectively considered in component design.
+The unexpected corrosion performance of alloys for additive manufacturing (AM) results from unique processing conditions such as rapid solidification, complex thermal cycles, and rough surface finish.
+The range of potential post-processing steps further complicates the problem, and the institutional and documented knowledge of corrosion in castings, forgings, welds, and powder metallurgy products may not directly apply to AM.
+The lack of authoritative localized saltwater corrosion performance data for AM alloy 625 constrains the adoption of AM and ultimately limits operational readiness because corrosion cannot be effectively considered in component design.
 The underlying physical processes governing corrosion of additively manufactured alloys and the AM and post-build process parameters affecting corrosion are not well understood, limiting any lessons learned to one alloy and one corrosion mechanism.

 Objective

-The objective of this project is to develop authoritative data and new knowledge regarding the corrosion of AM material into a corrosion performance design guide for AM nickel-based alloy 625.
-The effort seeks to generate authoritative, high quality stress corrosion cracking, crevice corrosion, and galvanic corrosion data (e.g. time-to-failure and corrosion rate) for alloy 625 and to understand the unique corrosion mechanisms of AM alloy 625 compared to cast and wrought alloy 625 using novel corrosion experiments.
+The objective of this project was to develop authoritative data and new knowledge regarding the corrosion of AM material into a corrosion performance design guide for AM nickel-based 625.
+The effort sought to generate pedigreed, statistically relevant stress corrosion cracking, crevice corrosion, and galvanic corrosion data (e.g. time-to-failure and corrosion rate) readily available for alloy 625 and to understand the unique corrosion mechanisms compared to cast and wrought forms through novel corrosion test techniques.

 Technical Approach

-The project team includes 3D Systems, Newport News Shipbuilding, University of Akron, and Northrop Grumman.
-Processing conditions, furnace heat treatments, and surface modification techniques are being varied to produce different surface roughness and microstructure characteristics for testing to determine the structure effects on corrosion properties.
-The team is using the test results to generate corrosion data for a corrosion performance design guide for AM Ni-base
+The project team included 3D Systems, Newport News Shipbuilding, the University of Akron, and Northrop Grumman.
+Processing conditions, heat treatments, and surface modification techniques were varied to produce different surface roughness and microstructures for testing effects on corrosion properties.
+Test data were used to generate a corrosion performance design guide for AM nickel alloy 625.

 Project Participants